 Depending on your coverage, your insurance may cover your vehicle if it’s totaled in a car accident.
 Read on to understand your insurance options and how to start the claims process.

-When is a Car Considered Totaled?
+When Is a Car Considered Totaled?

-The Total Loss Car Claims Process
+Starting the Total Loss Car Claims Process

-Determining Fair Market Value
+Determining Fair Market Value of a Totaled Car

 Total Loss and Car Loans/Lienholders

 Understanding the relationship to a lender or lienholder on your vehicle’s title is important, as it may have an impact on the amount you receive from your claim.
 During the total loss claims process, your insurer will obtain documentation from any lienholders on the totaled vehicle along with proof of the amounts they are owed.
 Your carrier is obligated to pay the lienholder their share of the total loss settlement.
 You will receive the rest of the settlement once your lienholder is compensated.

 In the event of an accident, you don’t want to be caught without insurance.
 If you’re looking for affordable coverage, The General has a range of different policies for every driver, including drivers in the high-risk category and drivers with prior violations on their record.
 Get an insurance quote from us in under two minutes to see how much you can save.

 This material is intended for general information only and is only intended to help you understand the different aspects of the total loss claim handling process in general.
 This information is not an insurance policy and does not refer or modify any policy provisions, limitations, or exclusions expressly stated in any insurance policy.
 This information is expressly not intended, in any way, to provide legal advice or guidance on how to proceed with your total loss claim.
 Please refer to your assigned adjuster and/or your policy contract for any specific information or questions on the applicability of coverage.